- Some birthmarks can cover more than half of the face or body.

 If after reading all of this you are dedicated to the idea of removing your birthmark, then it’s time to take the next step.
 Of course, the next step could be expensive.
 If the removal of your birthmark isn’t deemed medically necessary, insurance may not cover it.

 It’s difficult to provide a firm estimate for treatment cost.
 After all, there’s a world of difference between a prescription for beta-blockers and a large scale excision.
 Expect your treatment to cost several hundred dollars at the very least.

 Whatever you do, don’t base your treatment decision on pricing.
 After all, if you’re going to go forward with something like this, you should do it right and choose the most effective option.

 » Need a professional opinion about your options?
-Talk to a dermatologist or a cosmetic doctor near you.
+Meet our Medical Review Team.